 Cindy Mah-Lyford joined the Sacramento State coaching staff prior to the 2015-16 season.
-During Mah-Lyford’s first two seasons, Sacramento State has recorded eight of the top 10 tournament scores in school history and won the Big Sky Conference championship in 2017.
+During Mah-Lyford’s time at Sacramento State, the Hornets have won a pair of Big Sky championships and have nearly rewritten the top 10 marks for individual, team and career scoring.

 Prior to joining the staff at Sacramento State, Mah-Lyford was a coach at St. Francis High School for six seasons, including five as the head coach.
 She led the Troubadours to a sixth-place finish at the CIF State Championships in 2012 and five consecutive postseason appearances as head coach.
 Overall, St. Francis won six section titles during her tenure with the program including four Division I North titles and two Masters wins.
 The Troubadours also won five league titles.

 Mah-Lyford was named the 2013-14 Northern California Girls’ Golf Coach of the Year by the California Coaches’ Association.
 St. Francis finished eighth at the 2013 NCGA/CIF Girls Nor Cal Championship after advancing with a third-place finish at Masters.
 The Troubadours won the Sac-Joaquin Division I North and Delta River League titles during the season.

 She coached five players at St. Francis who went on to play collegiately including Emily Laskin (Navy/San Francisco), Briana Mao (Virgina), Illeana Macdonald (Chico State), Ashley Noda (Santa Clara) and Victoria Vardanega (Pomona Pitzer).
 Mao as earned conditional status on the LPGA Tour in 2016.